-Metal roofing is traditionally made out of, but not limited to tin, aluminum, copper, and zinc, giving its signature durability feature.
-In fact, durability might very well be an understatement given how sturdy metal roofing is with its capability to shrug off mother nature and last well beyond the average attachment of 30-60 years of warranty (warranty depends on the contractor and metal supplies).
+Metal roofing is traditionally made out of, but not limited to, tin, aluminum, copper, and zinc, giving its signature durability feature.
+Durability might be an understatement given how sturdy metal roofing is with its capability to shrug off mother nature and last well beyond the average attachment of 30-60 years of warranty (warranty depends on the contractor and metal supplies).

-Additionally, having metal roofing, believe it or not, does have some positive financial kickbacks in the form of tax credits, discounts from insurance companies, as well as its inclination for energy efficiency which plays a huge role in controlling the heating/cooling of your home.
-Speaking of efficiency, metal roofing is made up of recycled material, which is a plus for the environment.
+Additionally, having metal roofing, believe it or not, does have some positive financial kickbacks in the form of tax credits and discounts from insurance companies and its inclination for energy efficiency, which plays a huge role in controlling the heating/cooling of your home.
+Speaking of efficiency, metal roofing is made of recycled material, which is a plus for the environment.

 However, Mental roofing does have some downsides to consider.
 Installing metal roofing is by no means a do-it-yourself job!
 Given the density of the material and the sophisticated skillset to cut and install it, a professional will need to be contracted out to get the job done, which will invariably cost more money.

-Despite its durability, keep in mind the material can be dented by fallen branches, prolonged abrasive precipitation, or even walking on it carelessly.
-It is recommended that you get in contact with the manufacturer of the metal roofing material to get the full rundown of its points of vulnerability.
+Remember that the material can be dented by fallen branches, prolonged abrasive precipitation, or even walking on it carelessly despite its durability.
+You should contact the manufacturer of the metal roofing material to get a full rundown of its points of vulnerability.

 Shingle roofing is as conventional as you can get as homes all across the United States have been using this style of roofing, Asphalt shingles to be exact, for decades!
 More versatile in terms of color and taste than mental roofing material.
 Shingle roofs come with great convenience in their ease of removal, installation, and repair, which helps eliminate miscellaneous costs.

-Therefore, they are going to be cheaper in the upfront cost than their metal counterparts.
-Shingles, while variability depending on where you live, run roughly $100-$200 per 100 square feet as opposed to metal which costs roughly $100-$900 per 100 square feet.
+Therefore, they will be cheaper in the upfront cost than their metal counterparts.
+Shingles, while variability depending on where you live, run roughly $100-$200 per 100 square feet instead of metal, which costs roughly $100-$900 per 100 square feet.
 A short-term steal if you are on a low budget!

 However, just like metal, all that glitters is not gold.
 Shingle roofing is not as durable due to its wide range of weaknesses, only having a roughly 15-30 year warranty.

-They have a tendency to damage easily due to excessive moisture that may spawn algae/moss, abrasive precipitation or other weather conditions, or irregular temperature patterns.
+They tend to damage quickly due to excessive moisture that may spawn algae/moss, abrasive precipitation or other weather conditions, or irregular temperature patterns.
 However, the extent of such damages is highly reliant on the geography and climate of your area!

 Shingle roofing also poses a risk to sustainability as such material has little reusable value and eventually ends up in landfills across the country.
 Not the best green approach!